asutermo/GameAutomation/README.md

 python GogGiveawayClaimer.py
 ```

-### Better Idea
+### Follow-ups

-Add this as a scheduled task, and run once a day (or however often you want.)
+Automate adding this as a scheduled task.